progression

 The damage triggers an inflammatory response.
 Your body sends immune cells to the area to clean up damaged tissue and begin repair.
 This inflammatory cascade is what creates the sensation of soreness, stiffness, and tenderness.

 It’s not lactic acid.
-That myth persists but has been thoroughly debunked.
+That myth persists but has been thoroughly debunked in the research.
 Lactic acid clears from muscles within an hour of exercise.
 DOMS peaks days later through an entirely different mechanism.

 Why beginners get it worse